rackerlabs/docs-cloud-dns/api-docs/v1/index.rst

 The Rackspace Cloud DNS API enables developers to view and manage domains, subdomains, and records through a simple Representational State Transfer (REST) web service interface.

-For more information about the DNS service, see the `Cloud DNS FAQ <http://www.rackspace.com/knowledge_center/article/rackspace-cloud-dns-faq>`_ in the Rackspace Knowledge Center.
+For more information about the DNS service, see the :how-to:`Cloud DNS FAQ <cloud-dns-faq>` in the Rackspace How To.

 .. toctree:: :hidden: